The Many Benefits of Bifidobacteria Probiotics – Keystone Microbes for Gut and Immune Health

 • Symptom scores of bloating and distention showed marked improvement with B. animalis supplementation (B. lactis is a subspecies) (11).

-• Diarrhea is a symptom of many gastrointestinal problems, with infection being an important subset of the cause.
-While infection may need to be managed medically, B. lactis supplementation by itself or in combination with other probiotics may help reduce the duration of diarrhea in a dose-dependent manner (the higher the dose, the greater degree of improvement).
-It is worth mentioning that S. boulardii (Found in RestorFlora, and also available by Klaire labs) and Lactobacillus rhamnosus (found in Theralac, Granular Theralac, Ther-biotic Factor 1, and Ther-biotic Complete) have a stronger track record for reducing incidence and duration of acute, watery diarrhea (12; 13).
+• Diarrhea is a symptom of many gastrointestinal problems, with infection being an important subset of the cause.While infection may need to be managed medically, B. lactis supplementation by itself or in combination with other probiotics may help reduce the duration of diarrhea in a dose-dependent manner (the higher the dose, the greater degree of improvement).It is worth mentioning that S. boulardii (Found in RestorFlora, and also available by Klaire labs) and Lactobacillus rhamnosus (found in Theralac, Granular Theralac, Ther-biotic Factor 1, and Ther-biotic Complete) have a stronger track record for reducing incidence and duration of acute, watery diarrhea (12; 13).

 • Some individuals are sensitive to high-oxalate foods.
-Bifidobacterium lactis produces an enzyme that helps break down oxalates (14) and may help reduce oxalates in sensitive individuals.
+Bifidobacterium lactis produces an enzyme that helps breakdown oxalates (14) and may help reduce oxalates in sensitive individuals.

 • Probiotics including Bifidobacteria support healthy metabolism & weight, in part, by increasing levels of short-chain fatty acids (SCFAs).
 SCFAs support the body’s energy metabolism.
 They serve as fuel for immune cells and specialized cells that line the intestines.
 (15; 16).
 Butyricocci bacteria are a group of probiotics that live in the gut that promote the production of butyrate, a primary SCFA used by the body.
-You can also supplement with SCFAs using a product like Sunbutyrate Liquid by Pure Encapsulations or SCFA capsules.
-Normally, butyrate-producing Butyricocci are not stable enough for oral intake as they live in anaerobic regions of the gut (no oxygen).The butyrate in MCT Wellness Oil has been shown to resist degradation and deliver to the gut – so it can help jumpstart butyrate benefits when reconditioning the gut.
+You can also supplement with SCFA’s using a product like Sunbutyrate Liquid by Pure Encapsulations or SCFA capsules.Normally, butyrate-producing Butyricocci are not stable enough for oral intake as they live in anaerobic regions of the gut (no oxygen) & killed in the presence of oxygen.Microbiome Labs has developed an anaerobic probiotic that uses a special lab environment during production and is encased in a special capsule to safely deliver Butyricocci to the intestines.
+It is called Butyrate Ultra and is intended to be taken alongside spore probiotics and other probiotics such as Bifidobacteria spp.

 • Prebiotic supplementation will also support levels of Bifidobacteria in the body.
 Targeted, “precision” prebiotic blends now exist that favor the growth of keystone bacteria strains (see FloraStart Prebiotic Fiber and MegaPrebiotic).
-Other prebiotics such as FloraSpectrum Prebiotic Fiber will be helpful but may support broader probiotic strains that may not be ideal early on in a treatment protocol.
-Prebiotic fibers are important for sustaining the colonization of diverse groups of bacteria.
+Other prebiotics such as FloraSpectrum Prebiotic Fiber will be helpful, but may support broader probiotic strains that may not be ideal early on in a treatment protocol.Prebiotic fibers are important for sustaining colonization of diverse groups of bacteria.
 When prebiotics and probiotics are taken together – it is called a “synbiotic” strategy – named for the synergistic benefit of taking both.
-Together prebiotics, probiotics, and mucosal support work in dual directions – supporting the health of one support the health of the other.
+Together prebiotics, probiotics, and mucosal support work in dual-directions – supporting the health of one supports the health of the other.

 Bifidobacterium lactis Supplementation – Benefits for Older Adults